GSA/digitalgov.gov/content/news/2024/10/2024-10-28-making-the-case-for-human-centered-design-a-department-of-justice-case-study.md

 We call our unique approach “Designing for Access to Justice.”
 It brings an access to justice lens to traditional human-centered design.
 Here are some examples of our approach in practice:

-* Start each project by analyzing the justice gaps that exist by asking what barriers exist to equal justice under law, and for whom?
+- Start each project by analyzing the justice gaps that exist by asking what barriers exist to equal justice under law, and for whom?
-* Look to the state and local levels for inspiration.
+- Look to the state and local levels for inspiration.
-** What innovation is happening in state courts?
+  \*\* What innovation is happening in state courts?
 What are local jurisdictions doing to increase access?
-* Engage legal aid providers to surface common challenges faced by people without lawyers.
+- Engage legal aid providers to surface common challenges faced by people without lawyers.
-* Review existing access to justice and legal design research.
+- Review existing access to justice and legal design research.
-* Bring in subject matter experts from criminal and civil policy teams.
+- Bring in subject matter experts from criminal and civil policy teams.

 In the second U.S. Trustee Program project, we worked with legal aid providers who regularly assist low-income communities with the bankruptcy process.
 This includes people without access to reliable phone service, internet, or computers.
 Their perspectives were critical to understanding [experiences with virtual bankruptcy meetings](https://www.justice.gov/atj/access-doj/case-studies/increasing-access-required-bankruptcy-meetings) and opportunities to increase access, especially for people without legal representation.

-{{< card-quote text="When government forms and processes are only accessible to lawyers or those who can afford them, everyone suffers and the justice gap widens.
+{{< quote-block text="When government forms and processes are only accessible to lawyers or those who can afford them, everyone suffers and the justice gap widens.
 We remain committed to ensuring that every American can truly access the legal system, services, and benefits of this nation." cite="Attorney General Merrick B. Garland, 2022 Legal Aid Interagency Roundtable Report" >}}

 ### Lesson 7.
 Center impact